kiranbakale/AMI-Readme/docs/environment_provision.md

 However this can be changed via the `machine_image` in the [module's environment config file](#configure-module-settings-environmenttf) to the [machine image name as given by GCP](https://cloud.google.com/compute/docs/images/os-details), e.g. `ubuntu-1804-lts` or `rhel-8`.

 :information_source:&nbsp; The Toolkit currently supports Ubuntu 18.04+ and RHEL 8 images at this time.

+##### Object Storage Location (GCP)

+The [Terraform Google provider](https://registry.terraform.io/providers/hashicorp/google/latest/docs) doesn't automatically create buckets in the same region it's configured with.
+[This is due to the various location permutations available in GCP that don't directly map to regions](https://cloud.google.com/storage/docs/locations).

+Depending on the provider's version it will typically create buckets in the `US` multi-region by default.
+The Toolkit follows this design.

+To ensure good performance you should select a [location](https://cloud.google.com/storage/docs/locations) that is close to the region you've selected for the environment.
+We recommend either picking a [Multi-Region](https://cloud.google.com/storage/docs/locations#location-mr) if it's available for built in HA or [Region](https://cloud.google.com/storage/docs/locations#location-r) if the former isn't available.
+However any location can be chosen as desired based on your requirements.

+:warning:&nbsp; **{- Changing this setting on an existing environment must be treated with the utmost caution as it will destroy the previous bucket(s) and lead to data loss-}**+

 ##### Allow Stopping for Updates (GCP)